conan-io/docs/reference/extensions/custom_commands.rst

 The Conan command will manage to pass the necessary parameters, and omit those that are not used, based on the parameters names.
 It will always also inject the ``conan_api`` parameter if requested.
+If you return ``CommandResult`` it is necessary to implement at least your own ``text`` formatter, because it will be called by default and raise an error if not implemented.